TimeDelta/auto-psych-nosology/README.md

 The filtered node/edge frames are projected into a multiplex networkx.MultiDiGraph, preserving node metadata and relation labels.
 During weighted projection each undirected edge receives a prior determined by its relation label and is modulated by the mean psychiatric score of its incident nodes, suppressing ties to weakly psychiatric neighbors while never dropping them outright.
-Finally, the pipeline streams the psychiatric slice of PrimeKG into Parquet tables plus directed and weighted GraphML files, yielding artifacts whose every node and edge has survived both the semantic filters and the psychiatric relevance scoring requirements described above.
+Finally, the pipeline streams the psychiatric subgraph into Parquet tables plus undirected, weighted GraphML files, yielding artifacts whose every node and edge has survived both the semantic filters and the psychiatric relevance scoring requirements described above.

 ### Preventing Biased Alignment
 Because the alignment metrics used to compare the emergent nosology with established frameworks (HiTOP and RDoC) can be artificially inflated if the same vocabulary appears in both the input graph and the target taxonomies, nodes corresponding to existing nosological systems are explicitly removed from the graph before partitioning.